The Impact of Using Literacy Gold Where Pupils are Behind in Reading

 The Ratio Gain shows Remarkable Impact

-No. of Pupils 402 pupils from 49 schools 40 pupils from 4 schools
+No. of Pupils 402 pupils from 49 schools

 Test Used New Salford Reading Test